DIGITAL NOMAD LIFESTYLE: CAN THE HYPE BE JUSTIFIED?

 Do you have particular skills, attitudes, networks, or work experiences that will allow you to work from wherever you like?
 When you are not under close supervision, can you still give your best at work?
 When you can be flexible with your working hour, can you be disciplined about it?
 When you do not have your colleagues or partners next to you to discuss or brainstorm ideas, can you manage?

 Especially if you are a freelancer without a fixed monthly salary, have enough savings before transitioning into this lifestyle.
-I would say that the ideal amount would be at least 3-4 months of your basic needs—enough to fulfill your monthly bills and responsibilities for a while.
+I would say that the ideal amount would be at least 3-4 months of your basic needs—enough to fulfil your monthly bills and responsibilities for a while.

 I don’t like it when being a digital nomad or being location-independent is associated with being a burden for someone else, being childish, reckless, careless, or selfish.
 It shouldn’t be.